 What is controversial about the approval of Aduhelm?

 The accelerated approval by the FDA is based on data from clinical trials showing the effect of Aduhelm on reducing amyloid plaques, an outcome that is thought to lead to a reduction in memory and other problems experienced by those with Alzheimer’s disease.
 Clinical trials showed only a very small reduction in cognitive loss with some experts saying that the trials fail to make a convincing case for approval.
-In fact, the FDA Advisory Committee of expert had voted against FDA approval until additional clinical trials are conducted.
+In fact, the FDA Advisory Committee of experts had voted against FDA approval until additional clinical trials are conducted.

 Other experts in dementia care believe this approval is an important first step in moving Alzheimer’s disease from a terminal to a manageable illness.

 As part of the accelerated approval, Biogen is required to conduct more studies to prove the clinical benefit of Aduhelm in patients with Alzheimer’s disease.
 Continued approval for Aduhelm as a treatment for Alzheimer’s disease will depend upon more evidence of clinical benefit in these future studies.
-Aduhelm could be removed from the market if Biogen’s studies do not show significant benefits.

 What should I do if I am a person with mild cognitive impairment or a caregiver for someone with mild cognitive impairment?

 As is the case with starting any new treatment, it is important to understand the benefits and risks for your or your care recipient’s individual situation.
 Learn as much as you can about the new medication and speak with your primary care physician about it.
 Your primary care physician may advise you to see a neurologist if you are not already seeing one.
+If you are on Medicare and want Medicare to cover the costs of this medication, you will need to enroll in a qualifying clinical trial as described above if the proposed CMS coverage determination is finalized.

 Neurologists specialize in caring for persons with Alzheimer’s disease and other nervous system conditions and can best advise you on your options.
 Do not make any change to medications you are currently taking and continue to practice brain healthy behaviors, such regular physical activity, 7-8 hours of sleep every night, eating a heart healthy or Mediterranean diet, and staying mentally active and socially connected.